 About the NSREAA

-The Nova Scotia Real Estate Appraisers Association (NSREAA) was established as a self-regulating association on December 3, 1998, under the Real Estate Appraisers Act (Bill 86, Chapter 25).
-Members adhere to the provisions of this statute as well as to the By-Laws.
+The Nova Scotia Real Estate Appraisers Association (NSREAA) was established as a self-regulating association on December 3, 1998, under the Real Estate Appraisers Act, SNS 1998, c.
+25 Members adhere to the provisions of this statute as well as to the By-Laws.

 The Association, as its purpose, serves and protects the public interest by regulating the practice of real estate appraisal and the governing of its members in accordance with the Real Estate Appraisers Act and the NSREAA bylaws.
 NSREAA is governed by an elected Board of Directors, which includes two lay members who are appointed for two-year terms by the Lieutenant Governor in Council.